 How do You Participate in Forming Your State?

-The children freeze-frame their body shape and investigate their degree of intensity.
+The children freeze-frame their deflated body state-shape and investigate the intensity of their body state.

 In movement class, the children learn how to modulate the intensity of their body shape and discover how this affects how they feel, think, and can behave.